relativty/Relativty/README.md

 <p> My name is <a href="https://twitter.com/maxcoutte">Maxime Coutté</a>.
 I’m 16 years old, I live in a small village in France where I’m the only teenager.
 With my best friends, <a href="https://medium.com/@jonasceccon">Jonas Ceccon</a> and <a href="https://medium.com/@gabrielcombe">Gabriel Combe</a>, and my math teacher (we call him Sensei) we
 built our own VR headset for 100$. </p>

-<p> I started programming when I was 13, thanks to Sensei and by creating from scratch my own 8-bit OS.
-Because of an anime called SAO, I fell in love with
-VR, but the problem was that the Oculus Rift was way too expensive for me.
+<p> I started programming when I was 13, thanks to Sensei, he created a robotic club.
+The first day we were 12 students, the next week we were 3, you guess the two other were Gabriel and Jonas.
+Because of an anime called SAO, I fell in love with VR, but the problem was that the Oculus Rift was way too expensive for me.
 I talked about this to Gabriel and we both agree that we should build our own VR headset.
-That got us into the math and physics behind VR (quaternions, proper acceleration, antiderivatives…).
+That got us into the
+math and physics behind VR (quaternions, proper acceleration, antiderivatives…).
 Then we bought the cheapper component we could and we re invent VR.
 Now using <a href="https://github.com/relativty/fastVR-sdk">FastVR</a> and Relativ you can build your VR headset too. </p>